2025 Pakistan floods: Gilgit-Baltistan

 In Gilgit-Baltistan 41 people died due to floods and 481 houses were fully and 779 partially destroyed according to the NDMA.

+Impact

+The 2025 monsoon floods in Pakistan caused widespread devastation across multiple provinces.
+According to the World Health Organization (WHO) Health Emergency Situation Report #8 (6 September 2025), 910 people were reported dead and 1,044 injured due to the flooding.

+An estimated 5.8 million people were affected, with large-scale displacement reported, according to the International Medical Corps.
+Many families were forced to leave their homes, seeking shelter in temporary relief camps.

+The floods caused significant infrastructure damage.
+WHO reported that 120 health facilities were damaged, 239 bridges were destroyed, and 671 km of roads were rendered impassable, disrupting emergency services and humanitarian aid delivery.

+Humanitarian aid and response

+International and national agencies mobilized to provide emergency relief.
+The European Union pledged Rs350 million in aid, alongside contributions from various NGOs and humanitarian organizations.
+Efforts focused on providing food, clean water, medical care, and temporary shelter, while authorities coordinated recovery and rehabilitation plans.

 Rescue and response

 Emergency operations

 KP's Rescue 1122 deployed approximately 120 personnel across eight locations in Swat to rescue dozens, though officials acknowledged significant operational shortcomings during the initial response.
 An emergency flood control room was also established in Peshawar on the directives of Chief Minister Ali Amin Gandapur.

 In July, approximately 1,594 people were rescued nationwide during flood-related emergencies.
 By late August and into September, the Pakistan Armed Forces played a central role in rescue operations conducting mass evacuations, airlifting supplies, deploying drones, and setting up relief camps in Punjab, Sindh, and Khyber Pakhtunkhwa.

 International

 Although Pakistan did not issue a formal appeal for international assistance, several governments and organizations delivered emergency support: